A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Experiments Results

 \begin{itemize} \item{\textbf{Link Prediction:}} We evaluate link prediction task on two open datasets: YouTube dataset and Hyperlink-PLD dataset.
 To compare with GraphVite, we adopt its method for link prediction evaluation: We split the edges into three sets: training set, test set and validation set.
 For training set, the negative samples are generated during the training, for test and validation set, we generate negative samples by randomly picking up node pairs that are not real edges in the network.
 We use 1\% and 0.01\% edges for test and validation on YouTube and Hyperlink-PLD dataset respectively.
 We also keep the same training settings as GraphVite, such as the learning rate, the number of negative samples, and embedding initialization method.

-Figure~\ref{fig:auc} presents the performance of GraphVite and our system over different training epochs on these datasets.
+Table~\ref{tab:final_auc} presents the performance of GraphVite and our system over different training epochs on these datasets.
 On YouTube dataset, our system has generally maintained a higher AUC and achieves the best AUC 200 epochs earlier than GraphVite.
 For Hyperlink-PLD, we have competitive AUC at the end of the training.
 Since our walk engine is decoupled with our embedding training engine, we could generate random walks of arbitrary epoch sizes, for example in our experiment, we generate random walks for 10 epochs, then repeatedly use these walks to launch a 100-epoch training process.
 This flexible setting allows us to tune run time of the walk engine so that it can be fully hidden by the embedding training in the pipeline.
 The results of the experiment show that this extra flexibility does not hurt the final performance of the model.

-\item{\textbf{Feature Engineering:}} On one anonymized dataset, we compare our embedding system with a CPU node embedding implementation of LINE~\cite{Tang:2015:LINE} after training for the same number of epochs.
-We choose this number to be 10, which is empirically enough for the model to converge in our internal task.
+\item{\textbf{Feature Engineering:}} On one anonymous dataset, we compare our embedding system with a CPU node embedding implementation of LINE~\cite{Tang:2015:LINE} after training for the same number of epochs.
+Without generality, we set this number to 10, which is empirically enough for the model to converge in our internal task.
 On training AUC, our GPU implementation achieves competitive result compared to the CPU implementation (the difference is within \%0.1).
 On evaluation AUC, our GPU implementation achieves better result.
 Further evaluation of the downstream task shows that embeddings generated by our system can achieve the same end-to-end performance as embeddings generated by the CPU implementation. \end{itemize}